scummvm/scummvm/doc/docportal/advanced_topics/understand_graphics.rst

 The original game graphics are upscaled using different graphical filters, which are specialized algorithms used to ensure that low resolution pixel-art still looks good when it is displayed at a higher resolution.

-If the game originally ran at a resolution of 320x200 - which is typical for most SCUMM games - then using a graphics mode with a scale factor of 2x will yield 640x400 graphics.
-A 3x scale factor will yield 960x600.
+If the game originally ran at a resolution of 320x200—which is typical for most SCUMM games—then using a graphics mode with a scale factor of 2x yields 640x400 graphics.
+A 3x scale factor yields 960x600.

 A comparison of graphics modes
 *************************************